 Lars's ending in Tekken Tag 2 has fanfare suspiciously similar to that of the Battlefield series theme.

 True Ogre's Tekken Tag 2 ending is a direct homage to Godzilla.

-And of course, the martial arts displayed are impressively well researched.
+Shown Their Work: All of the martial arts displayed are impressively well-researched.